How Online Therapy Can Help New Moms

 As counselors we hear it all the time — does online therapy actually work?
 Can it really treat my anxiety or depression?
 The answer is yes, if you are willing.
 As with all therapy, if you are willing to share what you are going through and accept help, online counseling can be an effective tool.
 In fact, the American Psychological Association recently published an article stating that psychotherapy delivered remotely can be as effective as in-person care.

 If you are struggling with anxiety or depression anywhere in Pennsylvania, Move Forward’s therapists can help to teach the coping skills to get you feeling your best again.

 5.)
 Online Therapy Gives You a Support System

 Becoming a mom can leave you feeling isolated.
 Your friends might not have kids, your spouse or partner might not understand what you are going through.
 You might feel lonely.
 Online therapy gives you someone to talk to when you feel like you have no one to listen.
 Just like in-person visits, online counseling services are non-judgemental, safe spaces to share whatever ails you.
 No need to feel “silly” or “stupid” for feeling a certain way, those words don’t exist when it comes to mental health.
 You are entitled to your feelings and you are entitled to be happy, confident, and comfortable in your life.

 Online therapy follows the same protocols as in-person.
 All sessions are performed using a confidential HIPAA-compliant platform that is integrated in our Electronic Health Record called Theranest.
 As long as you can find a quiet space, you can feel free to share without fear of your information getting out.

 Ready to begin counseling in Pennsylvania?

-Our professionally-trained and licensed counselors have openings.
+Our professionally-trained and licensed counselors have openings for online therapy clients!
 Just call our office at 717-462-7003×1 and speak to our administrative assistant to get started to feeling better.
 Being a new mom doesn’t have to feel this way, you can feel better.
 We are here to help.